 There are many tracks to participate in IMX 2021 with different submission deadlines associated with the tracks.
-We aim to update information on how to participate as time passes.
+We aim to update information on how to participate as an author as time passes.

 - Workshops: Curated.
 Workshop proposals are quite light weight.
 We are looking for interesting ways to bring the IMX community together to work on a topical research problem space or a way to focus on a technical research are through presentations and keynotes or in a whole new way you propose.

 - Papers: Formally Reviewed.
 Double-Blind Review Process + Rebuttal.
 The paper track is our most rigorous reviewed way to publish novel research findings, evidence based opinion pieces or other complete pieces of work.